JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 **How to detect it:** Plot the residuals and see if the variance appears to be uniform.

 **How to fix it:** Heteroscedasticity (can you tell I like the *scedasticity* words?) can be solved either by using [weighted least squares regression](https://en.wikipedia.org/wiki/Least_squares#Weighted_least_squares) instead of the standard OLS or transforming either the dependent or highly skewed variables.
-Alternatively, a log transformation of the label may fix it.
+Performing a log transformation on the dependent variable is not a bad place to start.

 ```python